phaethon/kamene/README.md

 ## Usage

 *N.B.!
-As a difference from scapy for python2, use bytes() instead of str() for most cases.
-Also, most arguments expect bytes value instead of str value.*
+As a difference from scapy for python2, use bytes() instead of str() when converting packet to bytes.
+Also, most arguments expect bytes value instead of str value except the ones, which are naturally suited for human input (e.g. domain name).*

 You can use scapy running scapy command or by importing scapy library from interactive python shell (python or preferrably ipython).
 Simple example that you can try from interactive shell: